 - End-to-end equipment procurement and management.

-- Dedicated India-based HR support and employee self-service portal.
+- Dedicated India-based HR (human resources) support and employee self-service portal.

-Beyond these core features, we offer comprehensive payroll processing, contractor management, company registration, background verification, work permit & visa assistance, and office setup support.
+Beyond EOR services, we offer comprehensive payroll processing, contractor management, company registration, background verification, work permit & visa assistance, and office setup support.
 By partnering with us, you gain a trusted local ally who simplifies every aspect of your GCC’s setup and ongoing operations in India, making your expansion seamless and fully compliant.

 Let us help you unlock the full potential of your Global Capability Center (GCC) and drive innovation within your organization.
-Contact us today!
+Contact Wisemonk today!

 FAQs